Problems with Low Sloped Roofs

 Ice dams form on the edge of your roof, or right on your roof if it is flat, when the underside of your roof in the attic is warming the roof surface and causing the snow to melt.
-Since water will not drain as well off your low sloped roof, it could freeze and cause an ice build up or “ice dam” and that could cause some serious issues including water leaking into your home as well as damage to your roof’s shingles and eavetroughs.
+Since water will not drain as well off your low sloped roof, it could freeze and cause an ice build-up or “ice dam” and that could cause some serious issues including water leaking into your home as well as damage to your roofing system and eavestroughs.
 Learn more about ice dams here.

 Proper Roofing System for Low Sloped Roofs

 If you have a low sloped or flat roof, always hire professional roofers that have experience and expertise with flat roofs.
 If you live in Calgary, get in touch with Advanced Level Roofing.

 Installing the proper roofing system, including effective membranes, will help reduce or even eliminate the water issues that come with low sloped roofs.